-Ordinary Resolutions In favour of Against Abstain

-1. Noting of Annual Financial Statements

-2. Re-appointment of auditor

-3. Confirmation of Appointment of Directors

-3.1 Mr Anton-Louis Olivier

-3.2 Mr Hendrik Andries Snyman

-3.3 Mr Louis Kotzé

-3.4 Mr Renier de Wit

-3.5 Mrs Retha Meyer

-4. Appointment of Audit Committee members

-4.1 Mr Anton-Louis Olivier

-4.2 Mr Louis Kotzé

-4.3 Ms Retha Meyer

-5. Authority to Directors of the Company to effect implementation of the Ordinary Resolutions

-6. Waiver of the requirement for the interim financial information of the Company to be reviewed by the Company's reporting accountants.
+C ordinary Resolutions In favour of Against Abstain 1.
+Noting of Annual Financial Statements 2.
+Appointment of auditor 3.
+Appointment of Audit Committee members 3.1 Mr Anton-Louis Olivier 3.2 Mr Louis Kotzé 3.3 Ms Retha Meyer 4.
+Authority to Directors of the Company to effect implementation of the Ordinary Resolutions 5.
+Waiver of the requirement for the interim financial information of the Company to be reviewed by the Company's reporting accountants